MOST RECENT

 - Full drivers license

-Applying for the California learners permit is the first step towards the drivers license no matter how old you are, however, license applicants under 18 are subject to additional GDL restrictions.
+Applying for a California learners permit is the first step towards obtaining a drivers license no matter how old you are, however license applicants under 18 are subject to additional GDL restrictions.
+The reason why graduated license restrictions apply to teen drivers only is the fact that teens are much more likely to be involved in a traffic accident and thus need more education and training before they are allowed to hit the road.

 Step 1 - California Learners Permit